Ziad-Abaza/job-seekers/README.md

-Sure, here's a revised version of the README.md file:

----

 # Tech Jobs Website

 Tech Jobs Website is a job portal focusing on technology-related positions.
 It allows users to search for jobs in various technology fields such as development, UI/UX design, app development, web development, software development, database administration, network engineering, embedded systems, and Internet of Things (IoT).
 Employers can also search for talented professionals to join their teams.